 OC-198 was first activated as VK8ISL way way back in 1994.
 The only other activation was by my good friend (and OC-294 team mate) Johan PA3EXX who operated as VK4WWI/8 in October 2004 for 337 QSOs but had “limited hours because of crocodiles” on the beach.
 As the years have gone on, the rarity of OC-198 has put it at 12.7% in the IOTA Most Wanted Islands list and is the 3rd rarest IOTA in VK.

 I’ve been looking to activate OC-198 since 2011 when I was living in Alice Springs in the Northern Territory.
 There were a range of challenges which meant I wasn’t able to visit there so instead I went to Bremer Island OC-185 in the Northern Territory in 2012 as VK8BI.
 We then moved to South Australia and so I thought I may have missed my chance.
-Its taken 5 years and finally I have been able to secure a reliable boat charter and most importantly a safe location in the Sir Edward Pellew Group to operate from.
-I had previously been able to access part of the national park there but generators are banned there and it meant I would only operate with 100w.
+Its taken 5 years and finally I’ve been able to secure a reliable boat charter and most importantly a safe location in the Sir Edward Pellew Group to operate from.
+I had previously been able to access part of the national park but generators are banned there and it meant I would only operate with 100w.
 So now I have permission to operate from another location with generators, a beachside location and a solid state amplifier.
 Crocodiles are an ever present threat, especially when erecting/dismantling antenna.
 Adjusting or working on an antenna on the beach at night would be way too dangerous.

 With such a remote location, costs are of course high and hopefully the passionate and dedicated IOTA chasers are able to provide support to this wild adventure considering that after 13 years of waiting, now 87.3% of chasers still need a contact with this IOTA.

 The mainland area located near the Sir Edward Pellew Group of islands is in the extreme outback of Australia’s Northern Territory.
-So just getting to the mainland town near North Island is very very expensive and time consuming.
-This is one of my most expensive IOTA DXpeditions.
+So just getting to the mainland town near North Island is an expensive and time consuming adventure.
+This is my most expensive one man IOTA DXpedition.